sunnivin/lesson-modular-type-along/_episodes/04-post_exercise.md

 objectives:
   - Understand the point of following established practices in code development
 keypoints:
-  - Reflect around practices for code development after seeing an example.
+  - Reflect around practices for code development after seeing an example
 ---